continuoustestingmeetup/continuoustestingmeetup.github.io/content/submit/_index.md

 Thank you for considering to submit a talk!
 We are looking forward to read your proposal 😊

-We are a community for testers, developers, and anyone who wants to share their ideas and learn from peers.
-We bring people together to discuss not only technology but also all the skills that are required to succeed in today's testing industry.

 We welcome any topic that can contribute to that goal.

 #### But I've never done a presentation 😰